 Along with other environmental issues, water-related issues and risks are overseen by the Chief Operating Officer and the Operations Committee of the Board of Directors of Polyus.

-When Polyus joined ICMM, we committed to responsible water management in keeping with the approach formulated in the ICMM Position Statement.
+Polyus is committed to responsible water management in keeping with the approach formulated in the ICMM Position Statement.